xpinux/Project-SABER/Logstash/readme.md

 This guide explains how to configure **Logstash** as a collector for Microsoft Sentinel.
 The goal is to provide flexibility when ingesting logs into Sentinel, especially in cases where Microsoft’s native collectors are limited or when you need a centralized approach without having a lot of agents in your environment.

+Logstash, with its Microsoft Sentinel output plugin, curates and forwards these logs to Microsoft Sentinel.
+Once in Sentinel, data collection rules are used to guide and ingest these logs into corresponding tables.
+Microsoft Sentinel's Logstash output plugin is an instrumental tool in ensuring seamless log transition.
+Leveraging its capabilities, any log acquired from Logstash can be forwarded to the Microsoft Sentinel/Log Analytics workspace using the Log Analytics DCR-based APl.
+These logs can be directed to either custom or standard tables.

 <img width="712" height="475" alt="image" src="https://github.com/user-attachments/assets/f8a298dc-8392-46b8-a7a6-678541e4068f" />

 ---